sukhijaa/und_p1_logsAnalyzer/README.md

 # LogAnalzer

 Gives you the most updated set of data in  a clean report.
+Everytime.
-Everytime This module actually generates a clean report which gives you information about below :
+This module actually generates a clean report which gives you information about below :

     1. Most popular 3 articles till now
     2. Views garnered by each author across all his articles
     3. Days where Failed responses percentage on network was more than 1%